smart48/larak8/README.md

 - php fpm deployment
 - nginx deployment
-- load balancer service
-- cron job with scheduler
 - horizon deployment
+- migrations (will probably be removed)
 - code volume
+- persistent volume container (pcv)
+- autoscaler
+- cron job with scheduler

 We still need to work on: